How Does Federalism Work In The United States

 Conclusion

 Federalism in the United States is a complex and dynamic system that shapes the political landscape and influences policy decisions across the nation.
-By dividing power between the federal and state governments, federalism seeks to balance the need for a strong national government with the desire to protect states' rights and individual liberty.
+That's why by dividing power between the federal and state governments, federalism seeks to balance the need for a strong national government with the desire to protect states' rights and individual liberty.
 Understanding how federalism works is essential for grasping the complexities of American politics and the ongoing debates about the role of government in our lives.